-Lump Sum Contract - The owner agrees to pay the contractor a fixed fee for the work.
+Lump Sum - The owner agrees to pay the contractor a fixed fee for the work.
 In this structure, the contractor is taking on all risk of unexpected costs; as a result, the contractor will want a higher markup to help cover unforeseen costs and their added risk.
+Most small development projects use this structure.